Recapture of Bahia: Aftermath

 Several days after the Dutch surrender, a relief fleet of 33 ships under Admiral Boudewijn Hendricksz, seconded by Vice Admiral Andries Veron, bore down upon the bay divided in two columns.
-Toledo, who was warned about its arrival, disposed 6 galleons to lure them to a murderous crossfire.
-However, seeing the large Spanish-Portuguese fleet anchored inside, Hendricksz decided to withdraw to open sea.
+Toledo, who was warned about its arrival, disposed 6 galleons to lure them into a crossfire.
+However, after spotting the large Spanish-Portuguese fleet anchored inside the bay, Hendricksz quickly withdrew to open sea.
 Spanish warships attempted to pursue him but a galleon ran aground and the chase was abandoned.
 Hendricksz divided his fleet in three groups.
 One of them returned to Holland with the supplies and ammunition for the garrison of Salvador; the other two attacked respectively the Spanish Caribbean colonial town of San Juan de Puerto Rico and the Portuguese African trading post of the Castle of Elmina but were both decisively defeated.

-Francisco de Moura Rollim, appointed governor of Salvador by Fadrique de Toledo, remained in the town with a garrison of 1,000 Portuguese soldiers.
+Francisco de Moura Rolim, appointed governor of Salvador by Fadrique de Toledo, remained in the town with a garrison of 1,000 Portuguese soldiers.
 During the journey back to Spain, 3 Spanish ships and 9 Portuguese ships sank in storms.
 Maestro de Campo Juan de Orellana was among the drowned men.
-The Dutch prisoners were returned to the Low Countries aboard five German store ships, being the officers judged on their arrival by the loss of the city.
+The Dutch prisoners were returned to the Low Countries aboard five German store ships, with the officers facing trial on their arrival by the loss of the city.
 The Dutch did not return to Brazil until 1630, when they conquered Pernambuco from the Portuguese.